Siddhant-K-code/cleanup-gitpod-environments/README.md

 # Gitpod Environment Cleanup Action

-Automatically clean up stopped Gitpod environments that are older than a specified number of days and have no pending changes.
+Automatically clean up stale Gitpod environments that haven't been started for a specified number of days and have no pending changes.
 This action helps maintain a clean workspace and manage resource usage in your Gitpod Flex organization.

 > [!IMPORTANT]
 > `GITPOD_TOKEN`: Required.
 [Learn more](https://www.gitpod.io/docs/flex/integrations/personal-access-token) about how to create a Gitpod Personal Access Token in Gitpod Flex.